 Drive To A Viewpoint To See San Gimignano From Afar

-If you have a car and want to cap off a day in San Gimignano with something truly special, driving to a panoramic viewpoint for a view of this stunning hillside village from afar is an absolutely fantastic activity and makes for incredible photo opportunities!
+If you have a car and want to cap off a day in San Gimignano with something truly special, driving to a panoramic viewpoint for a view of this stunning hillside village from afar.

-If you type “viewpoint panorama” into Google Maps around San Gimignano, you’ll discover four different locations outside the city where you can capture that perfect postcard shot!
+If you type “viewpoint panorama” into Google Maps around San Gimignano, you’ll discover four different locations outside the city where you can capture that perfect picture!

 Each one offers a slightly different angle and perspective, so if you have the time and energy, you could even visit multiple viewpoints to see which one gives you your favorite view.

-Family Tip: This is especially great for families because it’s an easy activity that doesn’t require any walking or climbing, and kids love the “wow” moment of seeing the entire town spread out before them like something from a fairy tale!
+Family Tip: This is especially great for families because it’s an easy activity that doesn’t require any walking or climbing.

 Visit A Winery

-Another option for what to do in San Gimignano is exploring the local wine scene.
-The region is famous for its wine, particularly the crisp white Vernaccia di San Gimignano, so sampling some is an excellent way to spend the late afternoon while soaking in those gorgeous Tuscan views.
+Another option for something to do in San Gimignano is to check out the local wine scene.
+The region is famous for its wine, particularly the crisp white Vernaccia di San Gimignano.
+Sampling some is an excellent way to spend the late afternoon while soaking in those gorgeous Tuscan views.

 These wineries are only accessible by car, so this is definitely an activity only for those who have their own transportation.